 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 There are many bird monitoring projects that are conducted throughout Kenosha County.
-Most notably are the grassland bird surveys (2 per year), marsh monitoring (2 per year), Black Tern survey, Crane count (2 per year), Upland Sandpiper survey, and breeding bird surveys that they participate in annually.
-Bong Recreation Area has an extensive cavity nesting songbird monitoring program with 75 boxes and the Hoy Audubon monitors several birding trails.
-In addition, there is also Bluebird box, Purple Martin box, Wood Duck box, and Kestrel box monitoring conducted throughout the County.
+Most notably are the grassland bird surveys (two per year), marsh monitoring (two per year), Black Tern survey, Crane count (two per year), Upland Sandpiper survey, and breeding bird surveys that they participate in annually.
+Bong Recreation Area has an extensive cavity-nesting songbird monitoring program with 75 boxes and the Hoy Audubon monitors several birding trails.
+In addition, there is also the Bluebird box, Purple Martin box, Wood Duck box, and Kestrel box monitoring conducted throughout the County.

 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)

 Chapter 10, Section (5) of the Kenosha County Park Ordinances document states:

 No person shall hunt, hunt, trap, injure, molest, or disturb any bird or other animal or disturb the nest or young of any bird or other animal, except the taking of any bird or animal which causing property damage or injuries to persons may be permitted by a written permit.
 The Park Manager/Director has the authority to allow hunting or trapping in designated park areas to a very limited number of winners of an annual lottery.
 Those chosen by lottery must strictly follow the rules given them at the time their permit is granted as well as all applicable State laws and rules.